DSD-DBS/capella-dockerimages/README.md

 **Make sure that all commands are executed in the root directory of the repository.**

+> :information_source: When running the build targets with `PUSH_IMAGES=1`, they get pushed to your preferred registry after each build.

 ### Quick Start

 The Quick Start can only be used if the following conditions are met: